RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 can often-times only be understood by exposure.
 You have to experience the problem to understand the solution.
 That's why it's so difficult for new engineers to break into the industry - they don't know what it means to be an engineer yet.

-Software is particularly difficult when it comes to this.
 You can know a lot about programming paradigms, protocols, algorithms, and the particular tech stack you've chosen, but you just can't understand the workflow of a software engineering team until you've worked in one.

 And it wasn't until I was fairly deep in my first role as a software developer, building new features on a legacy codebase and experiencing countless bugfixes, refactors, outdated code, and deployment errors, that I understood the value of testing.
-I could say I had experienced the consequences of both un-tested code and code with bad tests.
+It took experiencing the consequences of both un-tested code and code with bad tests first-hand, over many months and feature cycles, for me to to realize what they were talking about in those books and tutorials.

 #### Software Changes